ghoomfrog/silili/README.md

 	<dt>mimi a as kam tum ti.
 	<dd>Mimi has been waiting all night. (<i>lit.</i> Mimi is waiting from dark time)
 </dl>

+Of course, depending on context, indicating tense may not even be necessary.

 # Lilization